WMT-Chat-task/WMT-Chat-task.github.io/index.md

 ## Data

 The data used in this shared task is part of a unique corpus called MAIA corpus that is composed with genuin bilingual costumer support conversations.
+One of the main challenges of this domain is the lack of real bilingual training data available.
+In order to make this shared task as close as possible to the real-world settings, this year, we release only the dev and test sets.
+So, please note that there will be no training data for this edition and the participants are expected to use only the dev sets (bilingual and monolingual) to train and fine-tune their MT systems.

-### Subtracks:
+### Tracks:

-1. **Zero-shot**: In this subtask participants have to develop machine translation systems without access to any in-domain training data.
+1. **Zero-shot**: In this task participants have to develop machine translation systems without access to any in-domain training data.
-2. **Low-resource**: In this subtask participants have to develop machine translation systems with access to bilingual conversations without reference translations.
+2. **Low-resource**: In this task participants have to develop machine translation systems with access to bilingual conversations without reference translations.

 ## Paper Describing Your Metric
 You are invited to submit a short paper (4 to 6 pages) to WMT describing your translation model.
 Information on how to submit is available here.
 Shared task submission description papers are non-archival, and you are not required to submit a paper if you do not want to.
 If you don't, we ask that you give an appropriate reference describing your metric that we can cite in the overview paper.